Also in winter Brunni is very popular with 8.5 km of ski slopes and 3.5 km of ski routes already because of the sun.

 The OX family restaurant is located right next to Globi's Winterland on Klostermatte.
 It has room for 160 guests inside.
 A large terrace offers a view of the Klostermatte and additional seating.
 It is open during the winter season from December to March.
 Popular are the OX Burger Nights on the evenings of night skiing (Fridays and Saturdays and daily during the Christmas vacations).

 Brunni Restaurant Flühmatt

-The Flühmatt Restaurant is located at 1,352 meters above sea level.
-Flühmatt can be reached on foot from Engelberg in about 40 minutes all year round.
-In summer, you can take the gondola lift to Ristis for a shortcut.
+The Flühmatt Restaurant is located at 1352 m above sea level.
+The Flühmatt can be reached on foot from Engelberg in about 40 minutes all year round.
+In summer you can take the gondola lift to Ristis.
 From Ristis the descent takes only about thirty minutes.
 The restaurant offers the famous "Engelberger Älplermagronen".

 Brunni Rugghubelhütte SAC

 The Rugghubelhütte is a hut of the Swiss Alpine Club SAC.
 It is reached from Ristis in a 2.5-hour hike and lies at 2,296 meters above sea level.
 The hut, which is managed from June to October, has room for 98 guests.
 During the unmanaged period, a winter room and a shelter with 20 beds are available.